anaegel/benchmark-matvec/README.md

 ```

 ##  USE_UG4
-The module allows to test the linear algebra provided by UG4.
+TThe module allows to test the linear algebra provided by UG4.
+In this case the option *USE_UG4* will be activated.
+This is done if, if UG4 is found in the path provided by the environment variable *UG4_ROOT*.

 If UG4 has not been installed:
 * Download UG4 to a separate directory.